On the positivity and integrality of coefficients of mirror maps: Introduction

 We say that $\Delta$ is \emph{Fano} if the origin is the \emph{unique} interior lattice point of $\Delta$ (following \cite[Definition 2.1]{Kasprzyk_Fano}); and we call the data $(\vec{v}_{ij})$ Fano in this case.

 \begin{rmk} We say that the data $(\vec{v}_{ij})$ \emph{arise from a nef partition} if the vectors $\vec{v}_{ij}$ are the vertices of a reflexive polytope (without repetition); and the polytope $\Delta$ is reflexive \cite{Batyrev_Borisov}.
-This is a stronger condition than being Fano, as reflexive polytopes have a unique interior lattice point. \end{rmk}
+Note that reflexive polytopes are necessarily Fano, but not vice-versa. \end{rmk}